Message framing is an integral part of your communication strategy and therefore critical to your copywriting success.

 How you frame something doesn’t change its meaning – it’s the same thing, just expressed differently.

-Others Also Read: Copywriting Tone, Voice, and Style
+You might also like: Copywriting Tone, Voice, and Style

 Why is it important?

 As humans, we are all particularly prone to a cognitive bias known as ‘framing effect’.

 Put simply, ‘framing effect’ refers to how our brains make decisions depending on how the information relating to that decision was presented.